inianantony/k8s/README.md

 kubectl apply -f nginx.pod.probes.yml
 ```

-Now `sh` into the shell of the pod and messup the index.html file
+Now `sh` into the shell of the pod and delete the index.html file

 ```bash
 kubectl exec my-nginx -it sh